DevOp69/Treo-terms-and-policy/README.md

 You may opt out by Removing the bot from any Server you have the rights for.

 ## Contact
-If you have any questions or concerns about these Terms, please contact us at [official Support Discord of the Bot](https://discord.com/api/oauth2/authorize?client_id=1024893673080635483&permissions=8&scope=bot%20applications.commands).
+If you have any questions or concerns about these Terms, please contact us at [official Support Discord of the Bot](https://discord.gg/Y457mstEDz).
-If the above-mentioned Discord Support Server is not available, an invite for the support server can be retrieved using the `invite` command, or please DM Excriyin#8519 on Discord.
+If the above-mentioned Discord Support Server is not available please dm DEVANSH#4075 on Discord.

 # Privacy Policy
 ## Usage of Data
 The bot may use stored data for different purposes, including but not limited to:
-- Storing the guild-specific settings of the bot (Corresponding commands are prefixed with 'set' and 'clear')
+- Storing the guild-specific settings of the bot (Corresponding commands)
 - Providing the command handling of the bot
 - Feature usage